StephenRhen/ASG1/README.md

 # ASG1
-Hardware and software for ATMege based audo signal generator
+Hardware and software for ATMega based audo signal generator

 This progect is in the early stages of delevopement and a fully functional version will likely emerge shortly.
 For now this repository is just so I can